If you haven’t read our May 2020 family update, give it a read!

 We can’t wait to get back to enjoying live concerts, hanging out with friends, going out to our favorite restaurants and traveling, once things go back to more normal.
 Luckily in 2019 we traveled more than we ever had in previous years.
 We are grateful for our good health, Wes’ job that he loves and for the extra time we get to spend together as a family.

-In May, I took on a new role leading the Platform Engineering team at Pluralsight.
+I now lead the Platform Engineering team at Pluralsight.
 Our team builds libraries, tools, and systems that enables our fellow product teams to be more productive.
 We work with many different languages, frameworks, and tools and we are always innovating and learning new things.
 I love this work and I am very grateful to have a phenomenal team of Software, DevOps, and Product people that I get to spend my days with.

 Separately from my full-time employment, I am also a Pluralsight Author.
 This year, I was able to help launch the new Cloud Labs product, authoring roughly a dozen Cloud Labs that cover both AWS and Azure!
 You can see some of these labs after logging into the app.pluralsight.com Skills Product on my Author Profile.